Exercising Modernity: We were/are the future

 Our offer includes:

-- those who complete the course will be entitled to submit their own research or artistic project, elaborated or expanded during classes, for a special scholarship program organized by the Pilecki Institute and devoted to the issue of modernity in the 20th century (details will be announced at the beginning of 2020).
+● for those who complete the course the entitlement to submit their own research or artistic project, elaborated or expanded during classes, for a special scholarship program organised by the Pilecki Institute and devoted to the issue of modernity in the 20th century (details will be announced mid-2021).

 A complete application should include:

 – declaration concerning the controller of personal data – http://exercisingmodernity.com/wp-content/uploads/2020/11/kopia-attachment-1-declaration-concerning-the-controller-of-personal-data.pdf

 – declaration concerning the provision of consent to the processing of personal data and personal image data – http://exercisingmodernity.com/wp-content/uploads/2020/11/kopia-attachment-2-declaration-concerning-the-provision-of-consent-to-the-processing-of-personal-data-and-personal-image-data.pdf

 3. Draft for a six-month research/artistic project related to the subject matter of the 2021 edition of the Exercising Modernity Academy (up to 2500 characters incl. spaces).

 4. The organisers reserve the right to contact the selected candidate(s) for additional online interviews.

 ● Application documents will be accepted only in English.